bradchristie/taminations-flutter/assets/c2/reshape_the_triangle.md

 > ![alt](reshape_the_triangle_6.png)
 >

-Some callers use Reshape the Triangle from T-boned triangles.
+Some callers use Reshape the Triangle from T-Boned triangles.
-Dancers complete the call after individually determining whether to treat the Triangle as Wave-based or Tandem-based, as in Triangle Circulate (base dancers make this determination by using their own facing direction and apex dancers by using the facing direction of the position
+Dancers complete the call after individually determining whether to treat the Triangle as Wave-Based or Tandem-Based, as in Triangle Circulate (base dancers make this determination by using their own facing direction and apex dancers by using the facing direction of the position